John Noble (baritone): Career

 In 1954, Noble took the title role in Dennis Arundell's production of Ralph Vaughan Williams's The Pilgrim's Progress at the Cambridge Guildhall.
 The composer's wife, Ursula Vaughan Williams, recalled that Noble brought "a touching and dedicated dignity as the Pilgrim", and after the production's opening Vaughan Williams said, "This is what I meant."
 In 1970, Noble was asked to sing the role in the EMI recording conducted by Sir Adrian Boult.

 A year of teaching geography followed university, but then he joined the BBC Singers and went on to make a living from solo engagements, supplemented by recordings with the Ambrosian Singers.
 As a concert singer his repertoire included Bach (singing the voice of Jesus in the Passions), Handel, Elgar, Britten, Delius, Tippett and Vaughan Williams.
 His operatic work included the vicar in Britten's Albert Herring for the English Opera Group, conducted by the composer and subsequently recorded by Decca (1964).
+As part of the BBC's Bizet centenary broadcasts he took the title role in a radio production of Ivan IV in October 1975, conducted by Bryden Thomson.
+In 1985 he took part in a rare modern performance of The Golden Legend by Sullivan in London.

+He appeared in 13 Proms at the Royal Albert Hall from 1962 until 1980; in 1972 his three concerts ranged from Gabrieli and Scarlatti to Sullivan and in 1975 he was in Moses und Aron under Boulez.

 The conductor Meredith Davies invited him to join the staff of Trinity College of Music, London.
 He later taught at the Royal Northern College of Music, Manchester, and had a thriving teaching practice for the rest of his life.

 He died aged 77 of pancreatic cancer.